MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

 The sample client application uses the [Locust load testing framework](https://docs.locust.io/en/stable/) to simulate a workload on the Valkey cluster.

-1. Create the `Dockerfile` and `requirements.txt` and place them in a new directory:
+1. Create the *Dockerfile* and *requirements.txt* and place them in a new directory using the following commands:

     ```bash
     mkdir valkey-client